What Is FSA?

 - Flexible Spending Account

-- Must be set up by the employer.
+- It must be set up by the employer.

 - Health Savings Account